 As well as the potentially higher income, there are other reasons you might want to keep all or some of your pension fund invested.
 For example, you may want to have your fund available to help cover unexpected large bills such as building work or care costs, or as a way to pass an inheritance to loved ones.
 Just remember that while invested, your pension can can still go down as well as up, so you could end up getting back less than you expected.
 These considerations need to be balanced against the certainty and security of an annuity.

 Get expert advice

 It’s important to get financial advice when making a decision about your pension, so please speak to your financial adviser.
-If you don’t have an adviser, we offer free pension support as well as tailored financial advice.
+It's important to get financial advice when making a decision about your pension, so please speak to your financial adviser.
+If you don't have an adviser, we offer tailored financial advice, as well as free pension support in the form of articles, tools and calculators.
 Find out more about which is the right option for you.

 Alternatively, your employer may have a financial adviser you can speak to.